How we make decisions

 You can attend and participate in many Council meetings where decisions are made.

-The full Council is responsible for setting and approving the budget and policy framework within which the Service Committees must operate.
+The full Council is responsible for setting and approving the budget and policy framework within which the Committees must operate.
 It is the ultimate policy making body for Richmond upon Thames.

-The Council is also responsible for electing the Leader and Deputy Leader and appointing members of the Service Committees, the Policy Performance and Review Board and members of other committees and bodies.
+The Council is also responsible for electing the Leader and Deputy Leader and appointing members of the Committees, the Policy Performance and Review Board and members of other committees and bodies.

-Full Council meetings are open to the public and questions to Service Committee Chairs may be registered in advance.
+Full Council meetings are open to the public and questions to Committee Chairs may be registered in advance.
 View how to participate in Full Council meetings.

 Councillors can also present petitions to Council.
 Any petition proposed by a member of the public which has reached the necessary threshold will also be debated.